 Service parks are indicated in the rally itinerary with a time control at the entrance and exit (the 25 m distance referred to in Appendix I shall be reduced to 5 m).

 49.4 SPEED INSIDE SERVICE PARKS

 The speed of cars in the service parks may not exceed 30 kph.
-Failure to comply with this limit shall result in a penalty applied by the Stewards.
+Failure to comply with this limit shall result in a penalty applied by the clerk of the course as follows: